 Tom Watkins: The Centric Learning platform provides for ways for teachers and students to engage in real-time and through technology 24/7 learning.
 Further, assessments are done by high-quality teachers and not computer-generated.
 The assessment is competency-based.
 Students develop projects in order to demonstrate their mastery over a given topic or subject matter.
 Our project-based learning curriculum engages students and prepares them for success in their future.

 At Centric Learning, we constantly ask ourselves, “How will this help our students?”
 Any crisis, even a global pandemic is a terrible thing to waste; and we have looked for ways to uses our decades of experience to benefit students with our powerful e-learning educational platform.
 We’ve spent over a decade developing truly engaging curriculum and intuitive teaching tools to enhance learning.
-Our HERO Learning System was designed to bring out the hero in students and teachers.
+Our Centric platform was designed to place students and teachers at the center of the learning process and development..
 We work with a growing global network of private, public, and charter school partners on multiple continents who are excited to work with us to impact student outcomes.
 Our students’ success is our success.

 EDNEWS: You have also partnered with schools in China using this technology and educational platform?